omargallob/mbition-devops-challenge/README.md

 1. Storing secrets as repository variables in Github (Or Gitlab), having a find and replace step that switches the value placeholder for the value from github just before running the helm update / kubectl apply.
 2. Using the Secret Store CSI Driver (with which ever flavour is preffered: AWS Secret store, Hashicop Vault).
 AWS Secret Store allows you to easily rotate, manage, and retrieve database credentials, API keys, certificates, and other secrets throughout their lifecycle.
 The  Secret Store CSI Driver allows secrets stored in manager to appear as files in Kubernetes pods, these can be mounted as enviroment variables.

-I would go with option 2 as it allows all secrets to be centralised in the AWS Secret Store Console, and provides a cleaner approach, and this way you dont have secrets lingering in the repository's config section.
+I would go with option 2 as it allows all secrets to be centralised in the AWS Secret Store Console, and provides a cleaner approach, and this way you won't have secrets lingering in the repository's settings.

 ### Completely remove data worth protecting that was mistakenly stored in plain text